Child’s Play lives on in Chucky series coming to Syfy and USA

 A remake of Child’s Play was released in 2019, starring Aubrey Plaza and Mark Hamill voicing Chucky.
 This film, while utilizing the same general outline as the original film, also deviated quite a bit in both origin story and direction to the point that it could be considered a standalone storyline.
 Released on June 21st, 2019, the remake would go on to gross $44 million representing a modest success over its $10 million budget.

 In January of 2019, Syfy announced that a new 10-episode series based on the Child’s Play films will air on the network sometime in 2020 or 2021.
-Mancini and producer David Kirschner are taking the lead on the project, which will continue to follow the storyline set up by the films of the original franchise.
-Dourif was announced as returning to his familiar role on the series, which is tentatively titled Chucky.
-A teaser trailer was released by Syfy on July 17th, 2020.
+Mancini and producer David Kirschner would take the lead on the project, which continues to follow the storyline set up by the films of the original franchise.
+Dourif was announced as returning to his familiar role on the series, which is titled Chucky.
+A teaser trailer was released by Syfy on July 17th, 2020, and over the next several months numerous actors were confirmed to appear and reprise their previous franchise roles.
+Besides Brad Dourif as the voice of Chucky, Jennifer Tilly (Tiffany), Alex Vincent (Andy), Christine Elise McCarthy (Kyle) and Fiona Dourif have all returned to the Child’s Play family.
+The series premiered on October 12, 2021, on both SyFy as well as the USA Network.
+The critical response to the Chucky series has been mostly positive thus far, which prompted to announce on November 22, 2021, that the show has been renewed for a second season.
+Expect more small-screen thrills from the pint-sized killer sometime in 2022.

 How many people has Chucky killed?